Saddamshah/Movie-App/README.md

                    Movies Search App Using Fetch API.

- This is a Movies data app where you can search any movies around the world. and I used axios for fetching the data on app.
+ This is a Movies data app where you can search any movies around the world. and I used Axios for fetching the data on API.

  check this here:- https://anymovie.netlify.com/